-This is one of the few solar panels that comes with a dedicated power pack.
-The 24,000mAh battery includes a USB Qualcomm Quick Charger, USB-C Output and a hi-voltage laptop port, and comes with ten different laptop adaptors.
+This is one of the few solar panels with a dedicated power pack.
+The 24,000mAh battery includes a USB Qualcomm Quick Charger, USB-C Output, and a hi-voltage laptop port and comes with ten different laptop adaptors.

 The downside of having a big battery is that it takes a long time to charge up – seven hours in full sunlight – but this is true of any high-capacity power pack.

 The design of the solar charger helps, with four panels giving a larger charging area than other models.
 It’s rugged enough to survive rough conditions and is backed up by a two-year warranty.

 Although it looks heavy compared to other models, that’s due to the added weight of the battery.
 Despite having four panels, it’s smaller and thinner than most of the chargers we’ve reviewed.

 The one big downside?
 The price.
 But you’re paying for a reliable system that will keep your phone, camera, and laptop charged for months at a time.

 - Can charge phones, tablets, and some laptops

 - Good warranty

 Best On A Budget: Nekteck 28W